thallesyasmim/Node.js-trail/README.md

 ## :bookmark: About

-Web application with calculation of the Notion Promoter Score.
+Web application with calculation of the Net Promoter Score.

 ## :rocket: Technologies